| Appraisers and Assessors of Real

 most of their time inside the office, making on-site visits

+when necessary.
 Independent fee appraisers tend to work more than a

 standard 40 hour work week, in addition to working evenings